Dogbu-cyber/Research_Assignment/README.md

 **Modules**

-**pull_data.py: Utilizes the SEC Edgar library to download Form 10-K filings and cleans data from the "Item 8" section using regular expressions.**
+**pull_data.py: Utilizes the SEC Edgar library to download Form 10-K filings and extracts data from the "Item 8" section using regular expressions.
+This data is then further cleaned using BeautifulSoup.**

 **llm_analyze.py: Leverages the AWS Bedrock API to retrieve and analyze net income and operating income for a specified company and year.
 Generates a summary of the financial health based on the "Item 8" text and stores this information in a structured text file.**